cgradwohl/cdk-workshop/README.md

 integrate an API method – or an entire API – with a Lambda function.
 The Lambda function can be written in any language that Lambda supports.
 Because it's a proxy integration, you can change the Lambda function implementation at any time without needing to redeploy your API.

+7. AWS Stacks
+A stack is a collection of AWS resources that you can manage as a single unit.
+In other words, you can create, update, or delete a collection of resources by creating, updating, or deleting stacks.
+All the resources in a stack are defined by the stack's AWS CloudFormation template.
+A stack, for instance, can include all the resources required to run a web application, such as a web server, a database, and networking rules.
+If you no longer require that web application, you can simply delete the stack, and all of its related resources are deleted.

+ 8. AWS Stack Outputs
+ To share information between stacks, export a stack's output values.
+Other stacks that are in the same AWS account and region can import the exported values.
+For example, you might have a single networking stack that exports the IDs of a subnet and security group for public web servers.
+Stacks with a public web server can easily import those networking resources.
+You don't need to hard code resource IDs in the stack's template or pass IDs as input parameters.
+ To export a stack's output value, use the Export field in the Output section of the stack's template.
+To import those values, use the Fn::ImportValue function in the template for the other stacks.